Simiispumavirus pantrosch: Replication and transcription

 As both ssRNA(+) and dsDNA enter the cell, the remaining ssRNA is copied into dsDNA through reverse transcriptase.
 Nuclear entry of the viral dsDNA is covalently integrated into the cell's genome by the viral integrase, forming a provirus.
 The integrated provirus utilizes the promoter elements in the 5'LTR to drive transcription.
 This gives rise to the unspliced full length mRNA that will serve as genomic RNA to be packaged into virions, or used as a template for translation of gag.
 The spliced mRNAs encode pol (PR, RT, RnaseH, IN) and env (SU, TM) that will be used to later assemble the viral particles.

 The Tas trans-activator protein augments transcription directed by the LTR through cis-acting targets in the U3 domain of the LTR.
 The presence of this protein is crucial, as in the absence of Tas, LTR-mediated transcription cannot be detected.
-Foamy viruses utilize multiple promoters, which is a mechanism observed in no other retrovirus except Spumaviridae.
-The IP is required for viral infectivity in tissue culture, as this promoter has a higher basal transcription level than the LTR promoter, and its use leads to transcripts encoding Tas and Bet.
+Foamy viruses utilize multiple promoters.The IP is required for viral infectivity in tissue culture, as this promoter has a higher basal transcription level than the LTR promoter, and its use leads to transcripts encoding Tas and Bet.
 Once levels of Tas accumulate, it begins to make use of the LTR promoter, which binds Tas with lower affinity than the IP and leads to accumulation of gag, pol, and env transcripts.